alexmac131/sudoku/README.md

 run  **`sh start.sh`**

 The script should start both the node server on port 3000 and the appplication which listens on port 4200.
 It will open your default browser of choice for you.
+The server and **ininital** build should take 5 seconds and then all is good.